-Both are available for private events and any old thing you can think of involving doughnuts.
-Please call 614-226-2417 or email us at: firstname.lastname@example.org
+Both trucks are available for private events and any old thing you can think of involving doughnuts.
+Please call 614-226-2417 or email us at: email@example.com

-"Tup" is silver 1952 International Harvester LM120 Metro Van.
+"Tup" is a silver 1952 International Harvester LM120 Metro Van.
 He began life in Toledo as a dairy delivery vehicle after rolling off the International assembly line.
 His body was designed in the 30's by Raymond Loewey, who designed the original Coke bottle, along with countless other consumer items.
-With the Metro Mr. Loewey was trying to evoke the round lines of Egyptian art that were contemporary with the Art-Deco design ethic of the 1930's.
+With the Metro, Mr. Loewey was trying to evoke the round lines of Egyptian art that were contemporary with the Art-Deco design ethic of the 1930's.
 No two body panels are the exactly same as they are in modern vehicles today.

 These trucks were made by hand, by craftsmen.
 Just like our doughnuts.